Skip to main content

 The Swarthmore Discussion Group (SDG) offers members the opportunity to hear knowledgeable speakers and engage in lively conversation with local community members as well as Swarthmore College staff, faculty, and alumni.

-Please join our Spring 2025 Series of four monthly presentations on Wednesday evenings.
+Please join our Fall 2025 Series of four monthly presentations on Wednesday evenings.
 We will meet in person at The Inn at Swarthmore.
 The membership fee includes a catered dinner to accompany each inspiring lecture.
 No refunds are available.

-Spring 2025 Swarthmore Discussion Group Series
+Fall 2025 Swarthmore Discussion Group Series

-Bruce Dorsey, Professor of History, Swarthmore College
+Ron Tarver, Associate Professor of Art, Swarthmore College

 When and Where